America’s favorite butterflies: big, bold, beautiful

 #

-The Viceroy (Limenitis archippus) is another Monarch mimic, although smaller.
-They range from Canada’s Northwest Territories south along the eastern edge of the Cascade and Sierra Nevada mountains, and east to the eastern U.S., as well as south into Mexico.
-They produce two to three generations a year and overwinter as chrysalides wrapped within a rolled leaf tip for shelter.
+The Viceroy, Limenitis archippus, is another Monarch mimic, although smaller.
+They range from Canada’s Northwest Territories south along the eastern edge of the Cascade and Sierra Nevada mountains, and on to the eastern U.S. and south into Mexico.
+They produce two to three generations a year and overwinter as chrysalides2 wrapped within a rolled leaf tip for shelter.

-Foods: Early in the season, when flowers aren’t widely available, adults feed on aphid honeydew, dung, carrion and decaying fungi.
-Later generations take nectar from a variety of flowers, including aster, goldenrod, Joe-pye Weed and Canada Thistle.
+Foods: Early in the season, when flowers aren’t widely available, adults feed on aphid honeydew, dung, carrion, and decaying fungi.
+Later generations take nectar from various flowers, including aster, goldenrod, Joe-Pye Weed, and Canada Thistle.
 Host plants: Willows, poplars, and cottonwoods.
-Caterpillars feed at night.
-They hang balls of leaf bits, dung, or other matter, from the leaf they’re eating, perhaps to distract predators.
+Caterpillars feed at night and hang balls of leaf bits, dung, or other matter, from the leaf they’re eating, perhaps to distract predators.

 GIANT SWALLOWTAIL

-You won’t overlook this butterfly!
-With a wingspan from 4 to 6-1/4 inches (10 to 15.9 cm), the Giant Swallowtail (Papilio cresphontes) is the largest butterfly in the U.S. They’re found across most of the country.
-In the north, they have two broods from May to September.
+You won’t overlook the Giant Swallowtail, Papilio cresphontes!
+It’s the largest butterfly in the U.S. Wingspan: 4.0–6.25 inches (10–15.9 cm).
+They’re found across most of the country.
+In northern areas, they have two broods from May to September.
 They’re active year-round in southern Florida and the Deep South.

-You’ve probably noticed Tiger Swallowtails in your garden; they’re among the most common butterflies in the U.S. As you can see above, the Eastern and the Western are so similar in appearance as to be indistinguishable to most of us.
+You’ve probably seen tiger swallowtails in your garden; they’re among the most common butterflies in the U.S. In some instances, the Eastern and the Western are so similar in appearance as to be indistinguishable to most of us.
 So how to tell them apart?
-By where you live: The Eastern Tiger (Papilio glaucus) is found from the Great Plains, Colorado, and Texas to the east coast.
-The Western Tiger (Papilio rutulus) is seen west of that line.
+By where you live: The Eastern Tiger, Papilio glaucus, is found from the Great Plains, Colorado, and Texas to the east coast.
+The Western Tiger, Papilio rutulus, is seen west of that line.

 Eastern Tiger: They fly from May to September in their northern range and February to November in the Deep South.
-They produce two to three broods, depending on their area, and hibernate as chrysalides.
-Foods: Adults nectar on such flowers as wild cherry, lilac, milkweed and Joe-pye Weed.
+Depending on their area, they produce two to three broods.
+In the winter, they hibernate as chrysalides.
+Foods: Adults nectar on such flowers as wild cherry, lilac, milkweed, and Joe-Pye Weed.
 Host plants: Trees, including wild cherry, birch, ash, cottonwood, and willow.
 Habitat: Deciduous forests, forest edges, parks, suburban and urban gardens.
-Wingspan: 3 to 5 1/2 inches (7.6 to 14 cm).
+Wingspan: 3.0–5.5 inches (7.6–14 cm).

-Western Tiger: Savor the sight when you see one — they fly only in June and July.
-They hibernate as chrysalides.
-Foods: Adults feed on nectar from such flowers as thistle, Abelia, zinnia, California Buckeye and Yerba Santa.
-Caterpillars feed on the leaves of cottonwood, aspen, willow, wild cherry and ash, and rest on silken mats within curled leaves for shelter.
-Habitat: Woodlands near water, parks, wooded suburban and urban areas.
-Wingspan: 2 3/4 to 4 inches (7 to 10 cm). (photos: Eastern Tiger adult: Derek Ramsey / Wiki – GNUFDL.
-Eastern Tiger caterpillar: Tom Murray / BugGuide – cc by-nd-nc 1.0.
-Western Tiger adult: T.W.
-Davies / EOL-CalPhotos – cc by-nc-sa 3.0.
-Western Tiger caterpillar: Kay Loughman / EOL-CalPhotos; cc by-nc 3.0)
+Western Tiger: Savor the sight when you see one—they fly only in June and July.
+They also hibernate as chrysalides.
+Foods: Adults feed on nectar from such flowers as thistle, Abelia, zinnia, California Buckeye, and Yerba Santa.
+Caterpillars feed on the leaves of cottonwood, aspen, willow, wild cherry, and ash, and rest on silken mats within curled leaves for shelter.
+Habitat: Woodlands near water, parks, and wooded suburban and urban areas.
+Wingspan: 2.75–4 inches (7–10 cm).

 ZEBRA SWALLOWTAIL